pombredanne/py_common_subseq/README.md

 ### Installation (manual / single file)
-This mico-library is a single file and engineers that may prefer to include the file directly instead of using pip can simply copy py_common_subseq/py_common_subseq.py into an accessible location.
+This micro-library is a single file and engineers that may prefer to include the file directly instead of using pip can simply copy py_common_subseq/py_common_subseq.py into an accessible location.
 This micro-library does not have any additional dependencies beyond the Python standard library.

 ### Quickstart